 A judgment creditor shall not be required to make a sale deposit if it is the winning bidder.

-For the auction of residential property, if the winning bidder is someone other than the judgment creditor, the winning bidder shall be required to make a sale deposit, immediately at the end of the auction, as follows:
+Unless otherwise noted on a specific auction page, for the auction of residential property, if the winning bidder is someone other than the judgment creditor, the winning bidder shall be required to make a sale deposit, immediately at the end of the auction, as follows:

 If the appraised value is less than or equal to $10,000, the deposit shall be $2,000